Car

 M.B.

-- An extreme sports enthusiast, Mathieu Baumel aspired to ski at the highest level before an injury put the brakes on his ambitions.
-Saddened by his situation, his friend Emmanuel Guigou, then an aspiring pilot, suggested that he sit to his right to take his mind off things.
-The experience was convincing, and the two men competed together for the first time in 1997.
-Mathieu was 21 at the time.
+- An extreme sports enthusiast, Mathieu Baumel aspired to become a top-level skier before an injury ended his ambitions.
+Saddened by his situation, his friend Emmanuel Guigou, then an aspiring pilot, suggested he sit on his right to take his mind off things.
+The experience proved convincing, and the two men competed for the first time in 1997.
+Mathieu was 21 years old at the time.

-- In 2004, his partnership with Guerlain Chicherit excelled in the Volant Dakar, a detection operation launched by ASO and the FFSA.
-They made their Dakar debut in 2005 and quickly gained attention.
-AT X-raid, they finished ninth in 2006 and won their maiden stage.
-Mathieu's calm demeanour, management and navigation skills impressed everyone.
+- In 2004, he and driver Guerlain Chicherit excelled in the Volant Dakar, a talent-spotting initiative launched by the Dakar Rally and the FFSA.
+They debuted in 2005 and attracted attention.
+Recruited by X-raid, they finished 9th in 2006 and won their first stage.
+Mathieu's calmness, management skills and navigation abilities were impressive.

 - | - | - | - |